dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 The doors may take a few days to finish and you won’t have access to inside of the shed while your working.
 So plan carefully.

 #### Rebuild Doors
 Take the doors down from their temporary hinges using your *Battery Powered Driver* and set them aside.
-Count the number of siding levels you'll need to finish the siding which covers the door gaps using the north or south wall.
+Count the number of siding rows you'll need to finish the siding which covers the door gaps using the north or south wall.
 Pull out enough siding to finish that section and wrap it in a *Tarp* weighed down with *Bricks*.
 Put the doors into place by hammering shins into all four sides while someone else holds the door.
 Next use *2 1/2” Finishing Nails* loaded in your *Finishing Nailer* to tack the door into place by shooting a nail at a 45 degree angle through the door and into the door frame.
 Nail twice towards the top and bottom of both sides and once at the top.
 These will be cut later once the doors are cut out and mounted.

 #### Door Siding
 Install the siding over the doors marking each piece where the all the door gaps are so you can confirm your cut lines later.
 Nail the pieces as you normally would into the furring strips.
 In addition, nail through into the door frame and add additional nails at the bottom near cut edges both inside and outside the cut.
 This is to reinforce the siding since the doors move.

 #### Mark the Door Cuts
 Before covering the top edge of the doors, run a *String Line* with *String Line Levels* on it matched up with the top gaps.
-Marks on the north / south siding where the string line is.
+Mark the north & south siding where the string line is.
 Then after installing the next piece, use the *Chalk Line* to mark it.
 Also mark the vertical door gap lines by using the *Chalk Line* as a plumb bob and matching it up to your gap marks.

 #### Saw Guide
 Measure the distance between the saw guide edge and the blade.
 Tack furring strips on the siding to act as a rip guide at the distance you measured.
 To confirm the distance is correct, run your blade over the siding using your guide and make sure it runs along your mark.